mattva01/schooltool/src/schooltool/attendance/README.txt

 Definitions
 -----------

-"Absence" is when a student fails to show up during a period.
+An "absence" is when a student fails to show up during a period.

-"Day absence" is when a student fails to show up during the homeroom period for a particular day.
+A "day absence" is when a student fails to show up during the homeroom period for a particular day.

-"Section absence" is when a student fails to show up during a regular period.
+A "section absence" is when a student fails to show up for the scheduled meeting of a section.

-"Tardy" is when a student shows up late.
+A "tardy" is when a student shows up late.

-"Presence" is when a student shows up on time.
+A "presence" is when a student shows up on time.

-"Attendance incident" is either an absence or a tardy.
+An "attendance incident" is either an absence or a tardy.

-Attendance incidents can be either explained or unexplained.
-We'll use the terms "explained" and "unexplained" instead of excused and unexcused, because the workflow may be resolved by an explanation that is not a valid excuse.
+Attendance incidents can be either "explained" or "unexplained".
+We'll use the terms explained and unexplained instead of excused and unexcused, because the workflow may be resolved by an explanation that is not a valid excuse.

 Basic workflow